crooney/slider/README.md

 Slideshows should be a relatively positioned div with class `slider`.
 It should have as children an arbitrary number of absolutely positioned elements of class `pane`.
 If backward and forward buttons are desired, the should have the class `button`.
 The first `button` is back and the second forward.

-To start automatically, slideshows need the slider div to have `data-pause` and `data-trans-time` attributes, which specify the delay and transition times in milliseconds.
+To start automatically, slideshows need the slider div to have `data-delay` and `data-trans-time` attributes, which specify the delay and transition times in milliseconds.
 The only script then necessary for any amount of slideshows is `<script>window.onload=crooney.slider.start_all</script>`.

 To start individually through javascript the call is `crooney.slider.start(` *id,delay,transition-time* `)`.